zalando/skipper/docs/kubernetes/external-addresses.md

 ### Specifying allowed external names via command line flags

+For compatibility reasons, the validation needs to be enabled with an explitic toggle:

 ```
 skipper -kubernetes \
+-kubernetes-only-allowed-external-names \
 -kubernetes-allowed-external-name "^one[.]example[.]org$" \
 -kubernetes-allowed-external-name "^two[.]example[.]org$"
 ```

 ### Specifying allowed external names via a config file

+For compatibility reasons, the validation needs to be enabled with an explitic toggle:

 ```
+kubernetes-only-allowed-external-names: true
 kubernetes-allowed-external-names:
 - ^one[.]example[.]org$
 - ^two[.]example[.]org$